yiannisha/fastRRT/README.md

 # fastRRT
 A fastRRT implementation using kd-trees.
-Written for PromRacing's driverless car.
+Written for a driverless car.